paracord bracelets

 The Paracord Trilobite Knot

-https://www.youtube.com/watch?v=t383wR-EgzY This type of project will allow you to include more than one paracord at the same time.
+This type of project will allow you to include more than one paracord simultaneously.
 The knots are very similar to how you braid using four strings.
 One tip to make your project look right is to use two types of paracord colors bent in half.
 Here are the steps on how to do it.

 The Snake Knot

-1. Melt the two different colors of paracord together and bend it to the melting point.
+1. Melt the two paracord colors together and bend them to the melting point.

 2. Create the original loop and tie the circle with a knot.

-3. Loosen the base knot a little and grab the different string and let it pass through.
+3. Loosen the base knot, grab the different string, and let it pass through.
 Then, tighten the knot once again.

 4. Turn the whole cord over, and you will see that one end has two loops while the other has just one circuit.